-- 16.1 The rates levied on the properties shall be payable:- - (a) on a monthly basis; or - (b) annually and by agreement with the ratepayer concerned, before 30 September each year.
+- 15.1 The rates levied on the properties shall be payable:- - (a) on a monthly basis; or - (b) annually and by agreement with the ratepayer concerned, before 30 September each year. - 15.2 The municipal manager shall determine the due date for the payment of monthly instalments and the single annual payment referred to in subparagraph 15.1 and this date shall appear on the accounts for assessed rates forwarded to the owner of the property or his duly authorised representative. - 15.3 Unless the Council, by resolution, exempts all ratepayers from the payment of interest in terms of section 64 (2) (g) of the Municipal Finance Management Act, interest on arrear rates, whether payable on or before 30 September or in equal monthly instalments, shall be calculated in accordance with the prescribed rate which shall be applied from time to time. - 15.4 If a property owner responsible for the payment of rates fails to pay such rates by due date, they will be recovered from him in accordance with the provisions of the Customer Care and Revenue Management By-law of the municipality read in conjunction with the applicable credit control and debt management policy of the municipality.

-- 16.2 The municipal manager shall determine the due date for the payment of monthly instalments and the single annual payment referred to in subparagraph 16.1 and this date shall appear on the accounts for assessed rates forwarded to the owner of the property or his duly authorised representative. - 16.3 Unless the Council, by resolution, exempts all ratepayers from the payment of interest in terms of section 64 (2) (g) of the Municipal Finance Management Act, interest on arrear rates, whether payable on or before 30 September or in equal monthly instalments, shall be calculated in accordance with the prescribed rate which shall be applied from time to time. - 16.4 If a property owner responsible for the payment of rates fails to pay such rates by due date, they will be recovered from him in accordance with the provisions of the Credit Control and Debt Collection Policy of the Council. - 16.5 Arrears rates shall be recovered from tenants, occupiers and agents of the owner, in terms of section 28 and 29 of the Act as follows:- - 16.5.1 If an amount due for rates levied on a property is not paid by the owner by the due date reflected on his account and no response is forthcoming from him after two written reminders to effect payment have been sent to him, the municipality shall recover the amount due in full or partially as follows:- - (a) from the agent who is lawfully responsible to collect commission or rental in respect of the property concerned; - (b) from a tenant or occupier of the property but only after an attempt was made to collect the amount concerned from the agent referred to in subparagraph (a) and such attempt was unsuccessful or if no such agent exists or if only a part of the outstanding amount could successfully be recovered from the agent concerned. - 16.5.2 The amount recoverable is limited to the amount stipulated in the Act and such amount may only be recovered after written notice has been served on the tenant, occupier or agent as the case may be, of the rates due and payable, but not yet paid by owner of the property. - 16.5.3 The notice referred to in subparagraph 16.5.2 shall afford the party concerned at least 14 calendar days in which to pay the outstanding rates. - 16.6 Rates levied on property in sectional title schemes, shall be payable by the owner of each unit. - 16.7 Rates levied on property in sectional title schemes, where the Body Corporate is the owner of any specific sectional title unit, shall be payable by the Body Corporate.
+- 15.5 Arrears rates shall be recovered from tenants, occupiers and agents of the owner, in terms of section 28 and 29 of the Act as follows:- - 15.5.1 If an amount due for rates levied on a property is not paid by the owner by the due date reflected on his account and no response is forthcoming from him after two written reminders to effect payment have been sent to him, the municipality shall recover the amount due in full or partially as follows:- - (a) from the agent who is lawfully responsible to collect commission or rental in respect of the property concerned; - (b) from a tenant or occupier of the property but only after an attempt was made to collect the amount concerned from the agent referred to in subparagraph (a) and such attempt was unsuccessful or if no such agent exists or if only a part of the outstanding amount could successfully be recovered from the agent concerned. - 15.5.2 The amount recoverable is limited to the amount stipulated in the Act and such amount may only be recovered after written notice has been served on the tenant, occupier or agent as the case may be, of the rates due and payable, but not yet paid by owner of the property. - 15.5.3 The notice referred to in subparagraph 15.5.2 shall afford the party concerned at least 14 calendar days in which to pay the outstanding rates. - 15.6 Rates levied on property in sectional title schemes, shall be payable by the owner of each unit. - 15.7 Rates levied on property in sectional title schemes, where the Body Corporate is the owner of any specific sectional title unit, shall be payable by the Body Corporate.

-17. Accounts to be furnished
+16. Accounts to be furnished